 Gender & Race/Ethnic Labor Market Inequality, Work Organizations, Workplace Diversity, Social Stratification.

-Broadly speaking, I am interested in studying work.
-Some of my research explores how the practices of work organizations—mainly their diversity-oriented human resource practices—shape the work context, including sex segregation in jobs.
+Broadly speaking, I study the work people do and where they do it.
+Some of my research explores how the practices of work organizations—mainly their diversity-oriented human resource practices shape the work context, including job sex segregation.
 I am also interested in studying how organizational practices shape worker’s experiences (i.e., pay, turnover, mobility, experiences of discrimination).
-Another research interest of mine is in how broadly held perceptions of gender impact the work behaviors of women and men.
-Finally, some of my new research explores the connection between parental status, gender, and work, including how work-life reconciliation policies shape work outcomes for women and mothers and how ideal worker norms influence work outcomes for parents.
-See my website for more details and a longer list of publications.
+Another research interest of mine is in how broadly held perceptions of gender impact the work behaviors of women and men, including their job attachment.
+Some of my research also explores the connection between parental status, gender, and work, including how work-life reconciliation policies shape work outcomes and how ideal worker norms influence work outcomes for parents.
+I am also investigating women’s under representation in engineering in the US by looking to different countries where women’s engineering participation is high (Tunisia, Malaysia, and Jordan).
+See my website for more details about my research, graduate students, the course I teach, and a longer list of publications.

 Brady, David, Agnes Blome, and Julie A. Kmec.
 2019.
 “Work-Family Reconciliation Policies and